-Galaxy Note 8 Release Date And Rumors: 6.2-In 4K Display, A 2nd Screen And IP68
+Galaxy Note 8 Release Date And Rumors: 6.2-Inch Display, A 2nd Screen, And IP68

 Contrary to initial rumors following the fiery demise of the Galaxy Note 7, Samsung has opted to develop and create the Galaxy Note 8 nonetheless.
-With the South Korean tech giant’s latest phablet set to be released sometime around August year, the rumor mill has been on overdrive in terms of the upcoming device’s possible specs and killer features.
-Though much of the device is unknown at this point, what has been revealed so far through leaks and rumors is very encouraging.
+With the South Korean tech giant’s latest phablet set to be released sometime around August of this year, the rumor mill has been on overdrive in terms of the upcoming device’s possible specs and killer features.
+Though much about the device is unknown at this point, what has been revealed so far through leaks and rumors is very encouraging.

 The Galaxy Note 8 is the successor to the ill-fated Note 7.
 With this in mind, Samsung simply could not spare any expense in ensuring that the upcoming flagship phablet would be its most formidable device to date.
 While Samsung has been pretty secretive about the Note 8’s development, what is known so far about the Galaxy S8 could give an idea about the possible specs and features of the South Korean tech giant’s upcoming phablet.
 This is because, for years, Note devices have pretty much been upgraded versions of Samsung’s S-series handsets.